-Since June 30, 2015 the State has discussed the potential of issuing debt to fund a portion of the State's funding requirement for the AKLNG project, as well as utilizing general obligation bonds in the FY 2017 capital budget.
-The AK LNG project would require issuance of debt in the range of \$14.9 billion over a ten year period.
-If approved, this issuance would exceed existing debt by over 13 times.
-The general obligation bond proposal of the Governor would authorize an additional \$500 million of bonds in the November, 2016 election.
+The State has discussed the potential of issuing debt to fund a portion of the State's funding requirement for the AKLNG project.
+The AKLNG project would require issuance of debt in the range of \$14.9 billion over a ten year period.
+If approved, this issuance would exceed existing debt by many times.